MP Polls: BJP Leans On Welfare Push, Modi's Draw Amid Headwinds In Chambal-Gwalior Region

 The Congress' recent pivot to the demand for caste census has not much resonance in this part of the state where the plank of social justice has traditionally been never a big issue like in Bihar or neighbouring Uttar Pradesh.

-However, the opposition party's promises of welfare measures for farmers and other weaker has its share of supporters.
+However, the opposition party's promises of welfare measures for farmers and other weaker sections of society has its share of supporters.

 Morena and Gwalior districts together account for 12 assembly seats, and the Congress had won 11 of them in the 2018 assembly polls.
 However, the ruling party's tally rose to three following the 2020 bypolls in the state after 25 MLAs, most of them loyal to the then Congress leader and current Union minister Jyotiraditya Scindia, resigned and joined the BJP.